AdobeDocs/experience-manager-65.sv-SE/help/sites-administering/ims-config-and-admin-console.md

 The customer onboarding to [!DNL Admin Console] is a pre-requisite to using Adobe IMS for AEM authentication.

-Som ett första steg bör kunden ha en organisation som är etablerad i Adobe IMS.
+Som ett första steg bör kunden ha en organisation i Adobe IMS.
 Adobe Enterprise-kunder representeras som IMS-organisationer i [Adobe [!DNL Admin Console]](https://helpx.adobe.com/enterprise/using/admin-console.html).

 AEM Managed Services customers should already have an organization provisioned, and as part of the IMS provisioning, the customer instances will be made available in the [!DNL Admin Console] for managing user entitlements and access.